OmSapkar24/Hermes_Churn_Data_Predication-/README.md

 ---

 ## Contributing
-Feel free to fork this repository, create a feature branch, and submit a pull request for improvements or additional features.
+You can fix this repository, create a feature branch, and submit a pull request for improvements or additional features.